In Search for an Optimal Authenticated Byzantine Agreement: Model

+We note that perfect cryptographic schemes do not exist in practice.
+However, since in real-world systems they often treated as such, we believe that they capture just enough in order to be able to focus on the distributed aspect of the problem.
+Moreover, all the lower bounds in this paper hold even if protocols can use perfect cryptographic schemes.
+Thus, the upper bounds are tight in this aspect.\\

-We denote by $f$ the actual number of corrupted parties in a given run and we are interested in optimistic Agreement protocols that utilize $f$ and the network condition to reduce communication cost.
-Similarly to~\cite{VABA}, we say that a \emph{word} can contain a constant number of signatures and values, and each message contains at least $1$ word.
-To be able to reason about communication cost we require all honest parties to eventually \emph{halt} by stop sending messages.
-The \emph{communication cost of a run $r$} is the number of words sent in messages among honest parties in $r$.
+\textbf{Communication complexity.} We denote by $f$ the actual number of corrupted parties in a given run and we are interested in optimistic protocols that utilize $f$ and the network condition to reduce communication cost.
+Similarly to~\cite{VABA}, we say that a \emph{word} contains a constant number of signatures and values, and each message contains at least $1$ word.
+The \emph{communication cost of a run $r$} is the number of words sent in messages by honest parties in $r$.
 For every $0 \leq f \leq t$, let $R^s_f$ and $R^{es}_f$ be the sets of all synchronous and eventually synchronous runs with $f$ corrupted parties, respectively.
 The \emph{synchronous and eventually synchronous communication cost with $f$ failures} is the maximal communication cost of runs in $R^s_f$ and $R^{es}_f$, respectively.
 We say that the \emph{synchronous communication cost of a protocol A} is $G(f,t)$ if for every $0 \leq f \leq t$, its synchronous communication cost with $f$ failures is $G(f,t)$.
 The \emph{asynchronous communication cost of a protocol A} is the expected communication cost of an asynchronous run of $A$.